comptelab/reactivations/README.md

 If you need to use this slighly modified data (mostly concatenated), **you must cite the original studies anyway.**

+The folder decoders/matlab_code contain the original matlab code of [Wolff et al 2017](https://www.nature.com/articles/nn.4546) with minor modifications, most notably the conversion to alpha power using fieldtrip.

 Any questions should be directed to Joao Barbosa, palerma@gmail.com